mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 ## Function Views

-A function view is exactly that, a function.
+A function view is precisely that, a function.
-The function takes an instance of `HttpRequest` as input and returns an `HttpResponse`
+A function view takes an HttpRequest instance as an input and returns an
-(or one of its many subclasses) as output.
+HttpResponse (or one of its many subclasses) as output.

 The classic "Hello World" example